gr2m/selsa/README.md

 When running your tests agains Sauce Labs, make sure to give enough timeouts.
 Connecting and spawning from Travis often time takes over 30s.

+### Unreliable builds

+No matter how much we try, Selenium tests and random timeouts and other errors seem to occur very often.
+If you tried everything else to make your tests 100% reliable on travis, try [travis-retry](https://docs.travis-ci.com/user/common-build-problems/#Timeouts-installing-dependencies)

 ## Credits

 The abstraction of Selenium vs Sauce Labs is partly inspired by [selenium-sauce](https://github.com/alexbrombal/selenium-sauce)